-Japan how to organise trip on your own?
+Japan how to organise a trip on your own?
 Where to start and what to see?

-Japan how to organise the trip.
+Japan how to organise a trip.
 Where to start?

 We started by choosing a date.
 Japan – “blooming cherry country”, so we immediately knew, we wanted to go there in the spring season.
 Thinking about the spring, April should be the best month to go, as we would like to see if Japan, in fact, is fully covered with blooming cherry flowers.